 Other speakers at the symposium were Dr Tarlach McGonagle of Leiden University and Dr Neville Cox of Trinity College Dublin as well as Press Ombudsman Peter Feeney.

 Peter Feeney said that many media problems can be dealt with quickly and informally by the Press Council and this benefits both the media and the public.

 He said that lawyers can often make problems much more lengthy, expensive and complicated.

 “If you want money, go to the courts.

-If you don’t want money then why get involved in a process that takes years, carries a huge risk and is a real threa to the future of the press in Ireland, Feeney asked.
+If you don’t want money then why get involved in a process that takes years, carries a huge risk, and is a real threat to the future of the press in Ireland, Feeney asked.

 A lot of people aren’t thinking about money, they are thinking about a correction of the record, he said.

 “Of course, newspapers make mistakes.
 Correct it and move on,” he said.

 Feeney said he would like judges to ask claimants why they didn't go to the Press Council first with their issue.

 He also said that solicitors should be required to brief their clients accordingly that there is an alternative, free dispute resolution Press Council process, as happens when family law cases are directed to mediation.